Topics Map > Ed Tech Tools > CANVAS > Groups

 - Now, the four tagged students will have 90 minutes to take the quiz, while everyone else has 60 minutes to take the quiz.

-Refer to the Functionality Comparison Table for a list of Differentiation Features and how they compare to Sections, Groups, and the Assign To feature.
+Refer to the Functionality Comparison Table to see how Differentiation Tags compare with Groups, Sections, and the Assign To feature.

 Assign To

-Assignments, quizzes, pages, modules, discussions, and calendar events are available to everyone in Canvas by default.
+Assignments, quizzes, pages, modules, and discussions are available to everyone in Canvas by default.
 To make content available to specific students or to set different due dates for some students, use the Assign To feature.

 In Assign To, you can select individual or multiple students, class sections, and Differentiation Tags you’ve created.